cadayton/Venom/docs/Set-VeDeviceAlias.md

 Apply the device-aliases to the SAN Fabric.

-    Set-VeDeviceAlias -FabricName SOS_Fabric_a -apply
+    Set-VeDeviceAlias -FabricName SOS_Fabric_A -apply

-The alias command in each of the files is then executed and the command files are moved to the archive folder.
+The alias command in each of the cmd files is then executed and the command files are moved to the archive folder.

+    Update-VeFlogi -FabricName SOS_Fabric_A